ComposableFi/composable-ibc/hyperspace/testsuite/README.md

 This package provides utilities required for running integration tests with the relayer.

+### Test Provider

+[`TestProvider`](/hyperspace/primitives/src/lib.rs#318) should be implemented for each client before running the integration tests.

 ### Connection and Channel Setup

 Every integration test attempts to complete the connection and channel handshake before progressing.
+If an open connection and channel exist, those are used instead.

 ### Available tests